 - Avoid interacting with the claims adjuster for the dog owner’s insurance company.
 Do not give a statement and do not sign anything.
 To do so could compromise your case.

 Dog bites claims are usually paid by the homeowner’s insurance company that covers the dog’s owner.
 An insurance adjuster will contact you.
-Expect the adjuster to advise you that you don’t need a lawyer.
+Expect the adjuster to advise you that you don’t need a dog bite lawyer.
 The advice is self-serving, because the adjuster’s goal is to save money for the company by avoiding a significant payout.
 One of the best ways to accomplish this goal is to persuade dog bite victims not to hire dog bite lawyers, which can limit a victim’s legal options.

 If you want to receive a fair amount of compensation for all of your injuries, leave the negotiations to an expert—a Texas Board Certified Personal Injury Trial Lawyer.
 The insurance company knows that if they don’t make a reasonable settlement offer, the attorney will take the case to court, and expensive process that insurers like to avoid.
 Studies have shown that those with quality legal representation typically receive as much as triple the amount of the recoveries of those who deal with insurance companies themselves.
 Don’t make a potentially costly mistake.
 Refer the adjuster to your attorney.

 Potential Damages You May Claim in a Dog Attack Case